tigletbesara/tigletbesara.github.io/README.md

 # Tiglet Besara

-This repository hosts the static website for Tiglet Besara's Website at Missouri State University.
+This repository hosts the static website for Tiglet Besara' at Missouri State University.

 _© 2025 Tiglet Besara — Missouri State University_